 The main-game Premise revolves around a killer Teddy bear, called Monokuma, who gathers a group of ‘Ultimates’ (Students who are the best in their field) and forces them to play his ‘Killing game’, this involves the students having to kill each other without being caught/found out if they wish to ‘Graduate’ (escape).
-The game is similar to Ace Attorney mixed with a dating sim – in that you hang-out with people, explore, investigate murders and then have a court case to deduct who the actual murder is.
+The game is similar to Ace Attorney mixed with a dating sim – in that you hang out with people, explore, investigate murders and then have a court case to deduct who the actual murder is.

 The story begins with you waking up within the ‘Ultimate Academy’ with no memory of how you got there.
-You meet up with the other fifteen Students within the Gym (who also have no recollection of why they are there) and you get introduced to the familiar antagonist of the series, Monokuma, however this time he has his ‘Monokubs’, which are five new Monokumas with their own unique personalities who refer to Monokuma as their ‘Daddy’.
+You meet up with the other fifteen Students within the Gym (who also have no recollection of why they are there) and you get introduced to the familiar antagonist of the series, Monokuma.
+However, this time he has his ‘Monokubs’, which are five new Monokumas with their own unique personalities who refer to Monokuma as their ‘Daddy’.

-Danganronpa V3 plays very similar to 1 and 2 (ultra despair girls not included), in that the chapters are basically comprised of free-roam (exploring the school and getting to know your classmates), Investigation (investigating whatever event occurs) and the Class Trial (The main crux of the gameplay).
+Danganronpa V3 plays very similar to 1 and 2 (ultra despair girls, not included), in that the chapters are basically comprised of free-roam (exploring the school and getting to know your classmates), Investigation (investigating whatever event occurs) and the Class Trial (The main crux of the gameplay).
 The game is presented as a flat comic book style with the majority of interactions taking place with still images which change based on the emotions being presented; however, the free-roaming sections are performed from a first-person viewpoint with the added ability to ‘slap’ objects which are within the various rooms you encounter.
-This adds a new mechanic to the game which allows you to explore more thoroughly than you could in previous games.
+This is a new mechanic in the game which allows you to explore more thoroughly than you could in previous games.

 The game also brings back the ‘Closing Argument’ section from previous games where you are presented with a comic book with missing panels, it’s then up to you to place the correct panels back on the pages.
-This works perfectly with the style of the game and even plays back to give you a full overview of the final outcome once completed as a kind of cutscene/confirmation of your deductions.
+This works perfectly with the style of the game and even plays back to give you a full overview of the final outcome once completed, as a kind of cutscene/confirmation of your deductions.

-Once you finish the game you unlock 2 new games, Ultimate Talent Development Plan and Salmon Team, there is also another game which unlocks after you have played Talent Plan called Despair Dungeon – Monokuma’s Test
+Once you finish the game you unlock 2 new games, Ultimate Talent Development Plan and Salmon Team, there is also another game that unlocks after you have played Talent Plan called Despair Dungeon – Monokuma’s Test

 The gameplay is simple – you have 2 actions per day to talk to/go on a date with any of the students to build your ‘hearts’ (relationship level) followed by the casino, which is where you can play mini-games and purchase more gifts to give the students.
 Any skills unlocked carry over to the main game.

 Ultimate Talent Development Plan is a new feature for Danganronpa.
 You pick a student and basically play a board game which results in you levelling up certain stats and gaining abilities.
 At first, I wasn’t sure what the purpose of this was; however, Monokuma’s Test was then unlocked!
 Monokuma’s Test is basically a dungeon crawler where you take along the students you have trained.
 I haven’t got very far in it, but it looks like you can unlock students from all 3 games using the in-game currency which you gain by completing floors in Monokuma’s Test.

 These three games aren’t available until you finish the main story though as they contain a lot of spoilers regarding what happens within the main-game storyline.

-If you are still on the fence though, there is a demo on PSN/Steam which allows you to play out a fictional scenario (this isn’t in the main game, it’s been created to introduce you to the mechanics and the gameplay of the series):
+If you are still on the fence though, there is a demo on Steam (the PSN one was removed when Spike Chunsoft relisted it as a title published by them) which allows you to play out a fictional scenario (this isn’t in the main game, it’s been created to introduce you to the mechanics and the gameplay of the series):